-A student regains eligibility the day after the period of ineligibility ends or after the completion of a qualified drug rehabilitation program.
+If the student was convicted of both possessing and selling illegal drugs and the periods of ineligibility are different, the student will be ineligible for the longer period.
+A student regains eligibility the day after the period of ineligibility ends or when he/she successfully completes a qualified drug rehabilitation program or passes two unannounced drug tests given by such a program.
 Any further drug convictions will result in a repeated ineligibility status.
 Students denied eligibility for an indefinite period can regain it only after successfully completing a rehabilitation program as described below or if a conviction is reversed, set aside, or removed from the student's record so that fewer than two convictions for sale or three convictions for possession remain on the record.
 In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility.
-It is the student's responsibility to certify to the Program Manager, Student Financial Services that he/she has successfully completed the rehabilitation program.
-When a student regains eligibility during the award year, Student Financial Services may award Pell, ACG, National SMART, campus-based aid, and Direct and FFEL loans for the current academic term and any future terms.
+It is the student's responsibility to certify to the Manager, Financial Aid that he/she has successfully completed the rehabilitation program.
+When a student regains eligibility during the award year, Student Financial Services may award Pell, campus-based aid, and Direct and FFEL loans for the current academic term and any future terms.